 You should take steps to protect yourself and/or your children should you encounter an individual who may be a threat to you or your family’s safety.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of protective and emergency orders.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 Emergency Protective Order

 An emergency protective order is issued by a judge at the request of a law enforcement officer when there is a danger of domestic violence, child abuse, abduction or elder abuse.
 What most often occurs is that a police officer is called to a person’s residence for a disturbance.
 If the officer feels an emergency protective order is necessary, then the officer will contact the court to speak to a judicial officer.

 If an emergency protective order is issued it will only be temporary (up to seven calendar days).
 If you need an order that will protect you longer, you must seek a domestic violence restraining order.

 An Emergency Protective Order (EPO) is issued by a Judge, Commissioner, or other judicial officer on the request of a police officer, sheriff’s deputy or other law enforcement officer.
 The EPO restrains the arrested person from having contact or communication with the protected person and is valid for seven days; until the person arrested for domestic battery, criminal threats or stalking has first appeared in court at the arraignment.